mph-/lcapy/doc/advanced.rst

 In this snippet of code, the line `lookup_Io(Vo)` determines the output current for a specific output voltage, say by interpolating a lookup table.

 Note, `solve_ivp` can choose a poor initial step for this circuit.
-A work-around is to scale the the capacitances, inductances, and time.
+A work-around is to scale the capacitances, inductances, and time.